kreatoo/k8s/README.md

 ## Installation
-The setup assumes you already have Kubernetes installed with a CNI (Tested with Calico, should work in any) and Helm.
+The setup assumes you already have Kubernetes installed with a CNI (Tested with Calico, should work in any), Helm and MetalLB.

 This setup uses Kustomize to manage the manifests.
 To install the setup, clone the repo and run the following commands: